 Rochester, on the river Medway, opposite Chatham, this town and port is very busy, with shops and amenities, yet lots of old buildings, some associated with Charles Dickens.

 Reflecting Rochester's strategic river position it was fortified by the Romans, Saxons and Normans, bits of the old walls remain.

-The famous Dickens Christmas Festival and Market this year is on Saturday 7th and Sunday 8th December 2013, see the Festival website
+The famous Dickens Christmas Festival and Market this year is on Saturday 6th and Sunday 7th December 2014, see the Festival details

 Quite a few things to see in the area in addition to going to Chatham.